The Wheel of Time (video game): Plot

 Elayna takes a few moments to mourn the Amyrlin's passing, then pursues the assassin and his minions as the new acting Amyrlin.
 They lead her to an empty Aes Sedai expedition site outside a Whitecloak fortress.
 She is captured by the Whitecloaks and thrown in the dungeon, where a few of the Aes Sedai are located.
 Elayna learns that some Aes Sedai were able to escape through a portal stone outside the fortress.
 She manages to escape from her cell and makes her way to the portal stone.

 The portal takes her into the Mountains of Mist, near the fortress of Ishamael.
 She finds the escaped Aes Sedai in the dungeon of the fortress, rescues them, and defends them while they make their way back to the portal stone.
 Once they are all away, she begins to search the fortress for the Amyrlin's seal, which the assassin, now referred to as the Hound, brought to the fortress.

 While searching the fortress, she finds some notes on a long lost ritual to remove from the seals the power with the intent to release the Dark Lord from his prison.
 She eventually finds the seal, guarded by Sephraem.
 After defeating her and claiming the seal, Elayna is captured by Ishamael, who prepares to torture her.
-The Hound comes in and uses the odd ter’angreal to trap Ishamael in a Shield.
+The Hound comes in and uses the odd ter'angreal to trap Ishamael in a Shield.
 He then explains that he has succumbed to the chaotic evil of Shadar Logoth, and how he purposefully pitted Ishamael, the Aes Sedai and the Whitecloaks against each other to sow chaos.
 Elayna and Ishamael are able to escape the Hound's grasp, and Elayna begins gathering seals to complete the aforementioned ritual.

 Once they are gathered, Elayna travels to Shayol Ghul, where the ritual must be performed.
-The Hound arrives, offering to trade the odd ter’angreal, which could bestow untold powers on Elayna, for the seals.
+The Hound arrives, offering to trade the odd ter'angreal, which could bestow untold powers on Elayna, for the seals.
 To his surprise, Elayna refuses the offer, noting how she had spent her life without those powers.
 She sends the Hound falling to his death with the artifact and completes the ritual, ensuring that the Dark Lord cannot escape his prison until the Last Battle.

 Development

 The game was showcased at E3 1998.

-Night Dive Studios and GOG.com released the game with updates to support modern personal computers on April 6, 2022.
+Nightdive Studios and GOG.com released the game with updates to support modern personal computers on April 6, 2022 with permission from Red Eagle Games, the current rights holders for the video game adaptations of the Wheel of Time series.